Rabnail-SOL/Rabnail-SOL/README.md

   Increases pool makers by purchasing small tokens from multiple wallets in a short time, working seamlessly with the Volume Bot.

-- **`Shit Token Launcher`**

-  Deploys new pools on Raydium, leveraging quick sniping bots to generate profits.

 - **`Token Freezer`**

   Implements whitelist functionality post-pool creation, restricting token sales to specified users only.